eerieA/steam-reviews-analysis/README.md

 Only support processing reviews for **one game**, because this is mostly for personal use.
 Needs a GPU with CUDA capability.

-⚠️Temporarily only supports reviews in English.
+⚠️Temporarily only supports reviews in English and SChinese.

 <!-- TOC -->